govuk-one-login/life-events-platform/doc/architecture/decisions/0017-mutual-tls.md

 we need a way to feed back the nature of the certificate to the upstream service, see AWS [blog]( https://aws.amazon.com/blogs/compute/propagating-valid-mtls-client-certificate-identity-to-downstream-services-using-amazon-api-gateway/).

+Cloudflare offer a similar mTLS product to AWS API Gateway, but it doesn't appear to be significantly easier to integrate against.

 ## Decision

 For now, don't implement mTLS, when appropriate we should